Espoo: Continental area

-The river Mankinjoki flows rapidly in central Espoo.
+The Mankinjoki river flows rapidly in central Espoo.

 There are six Natura 2000 areas in Espoo: the Bånberget forest area, Espoonlahti-Saunalahti (partly located in Kirkkonummi), the Laajalahti bird waters, Matalajärvi, Nuuksio (partly located in Kirkkonummi and Vihti) and the bogs, groves and old forests in Vestra (partly located in Vantaa).
 The forests in Espoo are mainly pine barrens consisting mostly of spruces and pines, with some deciduous trees.
 There are lush and diverse groves in some places, containing many hardwood trees such as oak.
 The ecological core area of southern Espoo is the Espoo Central Park, consisting mainly of two forest massives: Harmaakallo and Bosmalm.

 The most famous and most popular nature area in Espoo is the Nuuksio National Park located on the lake highland of northern Espoo, reaching over to Kirkkonummi and Vihti.
 As well as the contiguous forest and pools of sweet water, Nuuksio contains small bogs and meadows.
 There are also lush grove-like brook valleys in the area.

-The highest spot in Espoo, Mustankorvenkallio, is located in Velskola to the southwest of Saarijärvi 114 metres above sea level and over 40 metres above the water level of Saarijärvi.
-There are also considerably high spots very near the coast, such as the Kasavuori hill in Soukka, rising to 44 metres above sea level.
+The highest spot in Espoo, Mustankorvenkallio, is located in Velskola to the southwest of Saarijärvi 114 m above sea level and over 40 m above the water level of Saarijärvi.
+There are also considerably high spots very near the coast, such as the Kasavuori hill in Soukka, rising to 44 m above sea level.